rdwrome/261sp25/01Git&Shell/README.md

 - recommended:
 	- [Images ALWAYS WITH ALT TEXT](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet#images)

-## CODE ALONG TO MAKE AN SUBFOLDER FOR HAIKU
+## CODE ALONG TO MAKE AN SUBFOLDER FOR HOMEWORK
+- Open TextMate
+- Go to File>New
+- Go to File>Save As
+- Click on 'New Folder'
+- Write the name of the homework assignment
+- Save the name of the File as 'README.md'
+- Click 'save'
+- Open GitHub Desktop
+- Add a summary (commit message)
+- Click 'commit to main'
+- Click 'push to origin'
+- Go to Repository>View on GitHub
+- click on the new folder you just made
-- `mkdir` in your itp repo
+- Copy the link in your browser
-- put something there!
+- Paste that link in canvas!